 What Stampers Mean

 Stampers mean something, but sometimes, as is the case here, they don’t mean much.
 (If you don’t know that by now you probably haven’t done that many big shootouts on your own.
 Can’t blame you — without lots of helpers in the cleaning and needle-dropping departments they’d be an even bigger pain than they already are.
 Even with three people involved it can still take almost all day, and that’s if you just happen to have ten or fifteen copies handy.
-It took us about two years to find that many, shopping at multiple stores weekly.)
+It took us about two years to find that many, hitting multiple stores every week.)

 Not many musicians qualify for the list of Most Underrated, but Peter Cetera should be right up at the top.
 His bass playing alone — forget his singing, which is as good as any pop singer of his generation — qualifies him for Most Talented (but for some reason) Overlooked Musician.
 The huge bass sound Peter got out of his axe is the meat and potatoes of this album.